Olle Lycksell

-Olle Lycksell (born August 24, 1999) is a Swedish professional ice hockey forward currently playing for the Ottawa Senators of the National Hockey League (NHL).
-Lycksell was drafted in the sixth round of the 2017 NHL entry draft, 168th overall, by the Philadelphia Flyers.
+Olle Lycksell (born 24 August 1999) is a Swedish professional ice hockey player who is a forward for HC Lugano of the Swiss National League.
+Lycksell was selected by the Philadelphia Flyers of the National Hockey League (NHL) in the sixth round, 168th overall, of the 2017 NHL entry draft.
+He has also played professionally for Linköping HC, Färjestad BK, and Växjö Lakers in Sweden and the Flyers and the Ottawa Senators of the NHL.